Genius Flour Hacks You’ll Wish You’d Known Sooner

 Keep the kids busy on a rainy day with modeling clay—they can even help you make the stuff.
 Knead together 3 cups all-purpose flour, 1/4 cup salt, 1 cup water, 1 tablespoon vegetable oil, and 1 or 2 drops food colouring.
 If the mixture is sticky, add more flour; if it’s too stiff, add more water.
 When the “clay” is a workable consistency, store it until needed in a self-sealing plastic bag.
-Once you’ve got the kids’ craft supplies out, check out these clever ways to put crayons to work all around the house.

 To buff your stainless steel sink back to a warm glow, sprinkle flour over it and rub lightly with a soft, dry cloth.
 Then rinse the sink to restore its shine.
-Don’t miss these other brilliant DIY cleaning products for every room in the house.

 Sprinkle a line of flour along the backs of pantry shelves and wherever you see ants entering the house.
 Repelled by the flour, ants won’t cross over the line.
-Find out how pepper can also deter ants from entering your home.